 When shopping for steel products, it is important to know the thickness of the material.
 Steel comes in a variety of thicknesses, ranging from very thin sheet metal to thick plate.
 The thickness of a piece of steel will affect its price, strength, and weight.

-Metal fabricators use gauge numbers to indicate the thickness of the metal they are working with.
-For example, a steel product manufacturer might use 14-gauge steel to make brackets for shelves because it is strong enough to support the weight of the shelves but not so thick that it is difficult to work with.
+Fabricators use gauge numbers to indicate the thickness of the metal they are working with.
+For example, a steel product manufacturer might use 14-gauge steel to make brackets for shelves because it can hold the weight of the shelves but is not too thick to be difficult to work with.

 Gauge numbers are just one way to measure the thickness of steel.
 In addition to gauge numbers, there are other systems for measuring Steel Thickness such as decimal inch measurements and millimeters.
 These other measurement systems can be more accurate than gauge numbers, but they are not as commonly used in industry.